aloom3/aloom3/README.md

 **About Me:**

 - 💻 I’m currently working on a Python Virtual Assistant that is similar to Siri or Cortana
-- ☕ I’m currently learning Systems and Networks and Data Structures and Algorithms
+- ☕ I’m currently learning Computer Networking and Machine Learning
 - 🤼‍♂️ I’m looking to collaborate on personal projects
 - 😄 Pronouns: He/Him/His
 - 📫 Send me a love letter (and/or general inquiries): aloomba3@gatech.edu